John Lemmone: International career

-Lemmone continued to perform as a soloist and even as late as 1938 performed on radio.
-However, management was his principal career and during the years of the First World War he organised concerts in both Australia and England to raise money for the war effort, although taking no fee.
+Lemmone continued to perform as a soloist and even as late as 1938, he performed on radio.
+However, management was his principal career and during the years of the First World War, he organised concerts in both Australia and England to raise money for the war effort, although taking no fee.

 His wife Isabella having died on 11 June 1943, Lemmone remarried on 28 September of the same year.
-In 1949 he died at Darlinghurst in Sydney, aged 88 years.
+In 1949, he died at Darlinghurst in Sydney, aged 88 years.

 Radcliff flute

 Like John Amadio after him, Lemmone played a Radcliff flute that sounded like a Boehm flute but which had a different fingering system.
 When he died, his flute came into the possession of his friend and onetime student, the flautist and educator Victor McMahon.
 In turn, McMahon gave the flute to the National Film and Sound Archive in 1986.
 It is now held at the Arts Centre Melbourne, Performing Arts Collection.